tonkeeper/ton-api-swift/Packages/ton-api/docs/RatesAPI.md

-Get the token price to the currency
+Get the token price in the chosen currency for display only.
+Don’t use this for financial transactions.

 ### Example
 ```swift